The legend of Taranaki

 The land was first formally protected in 1881 when its slopes (within a 9.6 kilometre radius of the summit) were made a forest reserve.
 An area encompassing the older volcanic remnants of Pouākai and Kaitake were later added to the reserve and in 1900 gazetted as Egmont National Park, the second national park in New Zealand.

 For generations Taranaki Māori battled for official restoration of the mountain’s Māori name.
-In 1985 the New Zealand Geographic Board approved the name change, and the next year it was announced both Taranaki and Egmont would be the official names for the mountain.
-The national park continues to be officially called Egmont National Park.
+In 1986 the New Zealand Geographic Board approved the name change, and the next year it was announced both Taranaki and Egmont would be the official names for the mountain.